-- Validating students as human beings first.
+- Validating and affirming students as multidimensional human beings first.

 - Curriculum and activities that adapt with the interests and skills of the students in the room and things that are happening in the world.